 About

-Cole earned a degree in The Evolution of Cognition from U.C.
-Berkeley and an MFA in fiction from the University of Montana.
-For forty years they have taught creative writing to students of all ages, in public schools, colleges, and writing programs.
-Their experience is shaped by seven years as a wild-land firefighter, fire lookout, and lone backcountry ranger, and by decades living in one of the most beautiful and most politically hostile states in the nation.
+Co-author of the coffee table book on wilderness, Sawtooth-White Cloud, Cole’s experience is shaped by seven years as a wild land firefighter, fire lookout, and lone backcountry ranger, and by decades living in one of the most beautiful and most politically hostile states in the nation.

 An experienced speaker, debater, and story writer, LeFavour presented a TEDx Talk on emotion and politics titled, “Fear, Anger and the Manipulation of the Human Mind,” which has 107K views.
 Cole has spoken to audiences about activism, politics, happiness, and queer equality for over three decades.